Saharshv/Saharshv/README.md

 ## Hello World! 👋
+# 💫 About Me:
-### This is Saharsh Vedi.
-I am a 💻 Software Engineering Intern at Lyft for Summer 2022.
-I'm a senior at San Jose State University, studying Computer Science, graduating in May 2023. <br><br> 🔍 Looking for Full-Time roles.
+This is Saharsh Vedi. <br>
+I'm currently a senior at San Jose State University, studying Computer Science, and graduating Summa Cum Laude in May 2023.<br>
+I'm a Software Engineer with 1 year of work experience. <br>
+Software Engineer Intern - Lyft - Summer 2022 <br>
+Software Engineer - ClearTax - July 2020 to July 2021 <br>
+🔍 Looking for Full-Time SWE roles.
 Hit me up if you have any leads 😄

 ## Tech Stack
 - **Programming Language -** Java, Python, Golang, C++, JavaScript, TypeScript, PHP